ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 If you have any questions about these items or are unsure what they mean, please contact the instructor.
 Remember that part of being a system administrator (and a software developer in general) is working within vague specifications to provide what your client is requesting, so eliciting additional information is a very necessary skill.

+{{% notice note %}}
-*To be more blunt - this specification may be purposefully designed to be vague, and it is your responsibility to ask questions about any vagaries you find.
-Once you begin the grading process, you cannot go back and change things, so be sure that your machines meet the expected specification regardless of what is written here.*
+_To be more blunt - this specification may be purposefully designed to be vague, and it is your responsibility to ask questions about any vagaries you find.
+Once you begin the grading process, you cannot go back and change things, so be sure that your machines meet the expected specification regardless of what is written here. --Russ_
+{{% /notice %}}

 Also, to complete many of these items, you may need to refer to additional materials and references not included in this document.
 System administrators must learn how to make use of available resources, so this is a good first step toward that.
 Of course, there's always [Google](http://www.google.com)!